 How do I pay for my deposit?
 How do I Pay for my winning bids?

 Deposits can be made electronically on this web site via ACH (Electronic Check).
-Wire transfers will be accepted but you MUST add $9.00 fee per transaction or it will be deducted from your deposit amount.
+ACH payments must be initiated on the website four days prior to the auction.
+Wire transfers will be accepted but you MUST add $6.00 fee per transaction or it will be deducted from your deposit amount.
 Wire transfers may take up to 48 hours to be received and processed.
-Cash or cashier’s checks will also be accepted, however, these forms of payments must be delivered to the Clerk’s office.
+Cash or cashier’s checks will also be accepted, however, these forms of payments must be delivered to the Clerk’s office no later than the close of business on the previous business day.
 Personal Checks are NOT permitted.

 Does the foreclosure sale erase all other liens on the property?